What Does a Physiatrist Do?

 - Referring to integrative therapies, such as acupuncture or tai chi

-“We work closely with the Cheng-Tsui Integrated Health Center at BIDMC to refer patients who might benefit from integrative therapies,” Mahmood says.
+"We work closely with integrated health providers at BIDMC to refer patients who might benefit from integrative therapies," Lee says.

 BIDMC's Arnold-Warfield Pain Center offers a variety of advanced therapies techniques.